CryVoid001/OXAS/README.md

 - **Cloud Storage**: Checks for exposed cloud storage buckets (AWS, GCP, Azure) related to the target.

 ### 🛡️ Vulnerability Testing Modules
-If no WAF is detected (or if the user explicitly approves), VulnHunter proceeds with active vulnerability testing:
+If no WAF is detected (or if the user explicitly approves), OXAS proceeds with active vulnerability testing:
 - **SQL Injection**: Tests input fields and URLs for SQL injection vulnerabilities.
 - **NoSQL Injection**: Tests for NoSQL injection vulnerabilities.
 - **XSS**: Cross-Site Scripting detection (Reflected/Stored).